ConnorSweeneyDev/.config/readme.md

   themselves out.
 However if you get an error along the lines of `[LANGUAGE].so is not a valid Win32 app`, this means either your version of MinGW does not match your operating system or treesitter is using the wrong compiler for that specific language.
 After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
-- Coc &rightarrow; `after\plugin\coc.lua` contains code that only runs if you also have treesitter installed, so remove that code if you aren't using treesitter.
+- Coc &rightarrow; `after\plugin\coc.lua` requires treesitter to run, so install that first.
 After following the pattern, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
 Now add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If you don't want one of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
 If you do, then after following the pattern run `:Copilot setup` and follow the instructions.